sindresorhus/emittery/readme.md

 - `Emittery.listenerAdded` - Fires when an event listener was added.
 An object with `eventName` and `listener` is provided as data where possible.
 - `Emittery.listenerRemoved` - Fires when an event listener was removed.
 An object with `eventName` and `listener` is provided as data where possible.

+Only events that are not of this type are able to trigger these events.

 ##### listener(data)

 #### off(eventName, listener)